jonasw234/Feedbro-to-NewPipe/README.md

 Python3 for the Python version

 # Usage
-`./feedbro_to_newpipe.py Feedbro-Subscriptions.opml NewPipe-Subscriptions.json`
+`./feedbro_to_newpipe.py Feedbro-Subscriptions.opml NewPipeData.zip`

 A new file will be created with subscriptions from [Feedbro](https://nodetics.com/feedbro/).
-After running this script, import the JSON file to replace your subscriptions.
+After running this script, import the ZIP file to replace your subscriptions and cancel overwriting your settings.

 Steps to export [Feedbro](https://nodetics.com/feedbro/) subscriptions:
 1. Open Feedbro